SPMTD/BBJuniorTest/README.md

-#This project is the junior test for Bol & Boosch
+#This project is the junior test for Bol en Boosch